Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: The Morita model structure for dendroidal sets

 There is a \emph{dendroidal nerve} functor $N_d$ from operads to dendroidal sets, defined as $N_d(\mathcal{O})_T=\Oper(\Omega(T),\mathcal{O})$.
 The functor $N_d$ is fully faithful, has a left adjoint and it extends the simplicial nerve of categories $N$, that is, the following diagrams commute up to natural isomorphism:

 The category of dendroidal sets admits a model structure that generalizes the Joyal model structure on simplicial sets~\cite[Theorem 2.4, Proposition 2.6]{CM11}.

-\begin{theo}[Cisinski--Moerdijk] The category of dendroidal sets admits a left proper combinatorial model structure, called the operadic model structure, whose cofibrations are the normal monomorphisms, the fibrant objects are the $\infty$-operads, and the weak equivalences are the operadic weak equivalences. \end{theo} The adjoint pair~(\ref{eq:adj_dsets_ssets}) is a Quillen pair between the Joyal model structure on simplicial sets and the operadic model structure on dendroidal sets.
+\begin{theo}[Cisinski--Moerdijk] The category of dendroidal sets admits a left proper combinatorial model structure, called the operadic model structure, whose cofibrations are the normal monomorphisms, the fibrant objects are the $\infty$-operads, and whose weak equivalences are the operadic weak equivalences. \end{theo} The adjoint pair~(\ref{eq:adj_dsets_ssets}) is a Quillen pair between the Joyal model structure on simplicial sets and the operadic model structure on dendroidal sets.

 The category of dendroidal sets is closely related to the category of simplicial operads, extending the relation of simplicial sets with simplicial categories via the homotopy coherent nerve.
-If $\mathcal{O}$ is a simplicial operad, we denote by $W(\mathcal{O})$ its Boardman--Vogt construction with respect to the interval $\Delta[1]$; see~\cite[Section~4]{CM13} for details.
+If $\mathcal{O}$ is a simplicial operad, we denote by $W(\mathcal{O})$ its Boardman--Vogt construction with respect to the interval $\Delta[1]$.
+The operad $W(\mathcal{O})$ is a cofibrant replacement of $\mathcal{O}$ and the $W(\mathcal{O})$-algebras are the $\mathcal{O}$-algebras up to homotopy; see~\cite[Section~4]{CM13} and \cite[Section 3]{BM07} for details.
 If we apply the $W$-construction to the operads $\Omega(T)$ viewed as discrete simplicial operads we get a functor $\Omega\to \sOper$ sending a tree $T$ to $W(\Omega(T)$ which, by left Kan extension, gives a pair of adjoint functors

 extending adjunction $\eqref{eq:adj_hcN}$.
 The right adjoint is called the \emph{homotopy coherent dendroidal nerve} and, given a simplicial operad $\mathcal{O}$, it is defined by

 Cisinski and Moerdijk proved in~\cite[Theorem 8.15]{CM13} that adjunction \eqref{eq:adj_hcN_d} is a Quillen equivalence.